-In the quantum theory of mind/consciousness-brain being advocated here there are two separate processes.
-First, there is the unconscious mechanical brain process called Process 2.
-As discussed at length in the book, Mind, Matter, and Quantum Mechanics (Stapp 1993/2003: 150), this brain processing involves dynamical units that are represented by complex patterns of neural activity (or, more generally, of brain activity) that are ''facilitated" (i.e., strengthened) by use, and are such that each unit tends to be activated as a whole by the activation of several of its parts.
-The activation of various of these complex patterns by cross referencing---i.e., by activation of several of its parts--coupled to feed-back loops that strengthen or weaken the activities of appropriate processing centers, appears to account for the essential features of the mechanical part of the dynamics in a way that often is not greatly different from that of a classical model, except for the appearance of a host of parallel possibilities that according to the classical concepts cannot exist simultaneously.
+In the quantum theory of mind/consciousness-brain being advocated here there are altogether three processes.
+First, there is the purely mechanical process called Process 2.
+As discussed at length in the book, Mind, Matter, and Quantum Mechanics (Stapp 1993/2003: 150), this process, as it applies to the brain, involves important dynamical units that are represented by complex patterns of neural activity (or, more generally, of brain activity) that are 'facilitated" (i.e., strengthened) by use, and are such that each unit tends to be activated as a whole by the activation of several of its parts.
+The activation of various of these complex patterns by cross referencing---i.e., by activation of several of its parts---coupled to feed-back loops that strengthen or weaken the activities of appropriate processing centers, appears to account for the essential features of the mechanical part of the dynamics in a way that often is not greatly different from that of a classical model, except for the entry of a host of parallel possibilities that according to the classical concepts cannot exist simultaneously.